 Is your child not fulfilling their potential?

 Do you know that your child is smart, but their grades just don’t reflect their potential?
 It may be that the learning style that best fits your child is not being utilized at school.
 Your child will lag further and further behind each year.
-Get a one-on-one tutor to find the right learning style, and fill in the missing blocks in your child’s knowledge and skill set.
+Get a one-to-one tutor to find the right learning style, and fill in the missing blocks in your child’s knowledge and skill set.

-An in-home tutor can also take the time to teach your child to convert information so that they are better able to understand and remember it.
+An in-home and online tutor can also take the time to teach your child to convert information so that they are better able to understand and remember it.
 This will help them to be effective independent learners.

 What learning style suits your student?